MarkC-b3d/FSTools/README.md

 - [ ] Render presets menu.
 - [ ] Preferences menu for users to toggle between pie menus and layout menu operators.
 - [ ] Writing a wiki on github.
+- [ ] Operators for optimising shaders like glass.
+- [ ] Input and navigation toggles.
+- [ ] Save and export menus.
+- [ ] UE4 and Unity pipeline tools.
+- [ ] Easy to adjust shader menus.
+- [ ] VFX and motion tracking menus and operators.